pimcore/pimcore/doc/Development_Documentation/09_Development_Tools_and_Details/25_Email_Framework/01_Pimcore_Mail.md

 and the Subject contains the prefix "Debug email:".
 This is done via an extension of the swift mailer `RedirectingPlugin`.

-The `Pimcore\Mail` Class automatically takes care of the nasty stuff (embedding css, compiling less files, normalizing URLs, replacement of Dynamic Placeholders...).
-Note that all css files are embedded to the html with a `<style>` tag because the image paths are also normalised.
+The `Pimcore\Mail` Class automatically takes care of the nasty stuff (embedding CSS, compiling Less files, normalizing URLs, replacement of Dynamic Placeholders...).
+Note that all CSS files are embedded to the html with a `<style>` tag because the image paths are also normalised.

 Optionally, you can use `html2text` from [Martin Bayer](http://www.mbayer.de/html2text/index.shtml)